Preface

 - For generalized linear models, I introduce randomized quantile residuals (Dunn and Smyth 1996), which are perhaps the only actually useful residuals for regressions with discrete responses.

-I did not invent any of these new approaches, but no text presents them all as part of a coherent data analysis practice.
+I did not invent any of these new approaches (even the regressinator only makes easier ideas that were developed by others), but no text presents them all as part of a coherent data analysis practice.

 In short, this text exists for the only possible reason: I am opinionated about regression.